signalfx/integrations/signalfx-agent/agent_docs/agent-install-standalone-linux.md

 * For APM monitoring, learn how to install, configure, and verify the Smart Agent for Microservices APM (**µAPM**).
 See [Get started with SignalFx µAPM](https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-index.html).

+### Uninstall the Smart Agent

+To uninstall the Smart Agent, stop the `signalfx-agent` process (if running), backup any files as necessary, and delete the `signalfx-agent` directory.